visiongroup-uganda/visionpay-python-sdk/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to this Python MTN MoMo Library.
+First off, thank you for considering contributing to this Python Payhere Library.
 It's people like you that make it such a great tool.
 Contributions are welcome, and they are greatly appreciated!

 ## Where do I go from here?